Chrome Browsers Website Security Warnings Are Changing

 Well, a new web security system makes this simple to identify, modern web browsers display color and company names in the address bar that help you know that the site is trustworthy.

-Websites that do not have HTTPS label will need an SSL certificate to be able to be marked as safe by Chrome.
-The SSL functions as secure encryption by securing the interaction between the web server and user.
+Websites that do not have an HTTPS label will need an SSL certificate to be able to be marked as safe by Chrome.
+The SSL functions as secure encryption by securing the interaction between the web server and the user.

 SSL certificates are issued to websites by unbiased companies called Certificate Authorities.
 These reviewers:

 Ensure that they are using a secure connection (i.e. ensuring Website Security).

 Validate the organization behind the website through third-party verification and domain registration.

 If the site passes the tests, the Certificate Authority issues an EV SSL certificate, and only sites with these certificates display color in the address bar including their company name and address.